maxsharabayko/ietf-moq-metrics/draft-sharabayko-moq-metrics.md

   starting with value of the remainder after dividing the Payload Sequence Number by 32 and followed by sequentially increasing values.

-In the case of QUIC streams, the payload can be as long as the specified stream length and MUST account for the entire stream.
+For example, to emulate the "one video frame per QUIC stream" approach the payload length MUST account for the entire stream.
-As stream data is sent in the form of STREAM frames, the very first frame will contain Payload Sequence Number, NTP 64-Bit Timestamp, Monotonic Clock Timestamp, Payload Length, and MD5 Checksum fields, as well as some of the remaining payload data.
+As stream data is sent in the form of STREAM frames, the very first frame will contain Payload Sequence Number, PP flags, Group Sequence Number and the rest fields of the header, as well as some of the remaining payload data.
 Consequent STREAM frames will carry the rest of the payload.
+Both the Payload Sequence Number and the Group Sequence Number fields MUST be increased for each payload.

+To emulate the "one GOP per QUIC stream" approach, one QUIC stream will transport several payloads of different lengths.
+Both the Payload Sequence Number and the Group Sequence Number fields MUST be increased for each payload.

-In the case of QUIC datagrams, the payload MUST fit into a single DATAGRAM frame.
+To emulate the "video frame over QUIC datagrams" approach the payload length MUST fit in a single DATAGRAM frame.
 The Payload Sequence Number field MUST be increased for each sent DATAGRAM frame.

-TODO (Maxim): Messages !!!
-Then change a bit the text above.
+A sequence of payloads SHOULD have the same Group Sequence Number, with the Payload Position Flag marking the start, the middle, and the end of the group sequence.
+Thus the whole group sequence marks a represent video frame.

 # Performance Metrics {#performance-metrics}